Edin is a fully responsive theme, ideal for creating a strong — yet beautiful — online presence for your business.

 If you’d like to use this template as the front page of your site, follow these instructions:

-- Create or edit a page, and then assign the Front Page template from the Page Options module.
+- Create or edit a page, and then assign the Front Page template from the Page Attributes module.

 - Add an introduction to your page.
 For best results, we recommend a few paragraphs.